Crime of Gádor

-The crime of Gádor is the name given to the kidnapping and subsequent murder of seven-year-old Bernardo González Parra, which took place on 28 June 1910 in Gádor, Almería, Spain.
+The crime of Gádor is the name given to the kidnapping and subsequent murder of seven-year-old Bernardo González Parra, (Note: El Popular erroneously reported his name as Bernardo González Cazorla.) which took place on 28 June 1910 in Gádor, Almería, Spain.
 The purpose of the crime was to use the child's blood and body fat as a folk cure for a wealthy patron's tuberculosis.

 Background

 At the time, it was believed that drinking the blood of a human child and using their body fat as cataplasm was a remedy for tuberculosis.

 Francisco Ortega, known as El Moruno (The Moor), had recently been diagnosed with tuberculosis and was desperately seeking a cure.
 He visited the local curandera Agustina Rodríguez, who in turn sent for barber and fellow curandero Francisco Leona.
 Leona, who also had a criminal record, agreed to cure Ortega in exchange for 3000 reales.

-Leona enlisted the help of Rodríguez's son, Julio Hernández, El Tonto (The Fool), and offered to find a child.
+Leona enlisted the help of Rodríguez's son, day laborer Julio Hernández Rodríguez, El Tonto (The Fool) (born 1884), and offered to find a child.
 Another son of Rodríguez, José Hernández, was to advise the client Ortega, leaving his wife Elena to make dinner.

 Murder

-On the evening of 27 June 1910, Francisco Leona kidnapped Bernardo González Parra, a seven-year-old from Rioja.
+On the evening of 27 June 1910, Francisco Leona kidnapped Bernardo González Parra, a seven-year-old from Rioja, son of Francisco González Siles and María González Parra Cazorla.
 While El Tonto Hernández distracted Bernardo, Leona covered Bernardo's mouth with a handkerchief bathed in chloroform.
 After that, the two men stuffed Bernardo into a gunny sack and transported him to a cortijo.
 Leona lay Bernardo down on a table, and held by the others, he stabbed him in the armpit while Agustina Rodríguez picked up the blood with a cooking pot and gave to Francisco Ortega.

 Ortega mixed Bernardo's blood with sugar and drank it.
 After that they took the boy to a place known as Las Pocicas where Leona killed him, crushing his skull with a rock.
 Then he extracted fat and mesentery to make a compress to apply to Ortega's chest.

 To finish the ritual, Bernardo's body was concealed in a crevice, unburied but covered with herbs and stones, located in Las Pocicas.

 When distributing the actual 3000 reales Ortega paid him for his services, Leona didn't share it out equally so Julio Hernández resorted to authorities and declared the crime.

 Realizing Leona's intentions, Hernández told the Civil Guards who had seen the body of a child while he was chasing partridges.